ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 ## Global Settings API

 All global PEB settings are stored in a JavaScript object, which must be named ``pebSettings``.
-If ``pebSettings`` JavaScript object is not found, the PEB Perl interpreter is the first Perl interpreter on PATH.

 ```javascript
 const pebSettings = {}